aziff/aziff.github.io/_posts/2022-04-14-the-economists-craft.md

 ### Advice on Writing and Communicating

 1. "The write up is the research."
 The write up and all research communication should be taken seriously.
-2. Weisbach helpfully breaks down the goals of the research write up:
-    - Convince the reader the paper is new and interesting
-    - Convince the reader the analysis is correct and addresses the problem
-    - Credit other work
-    - Detail the research process
-    - Draw appropriate conclusions

-3. Think about the structure of the paper before implementing the usual format.
+2. Think about the structure of the paper before implementing the usual format.
 Making section titles more descriptive can help guide the reader.
-4. If a standalone literature review section is necessary, structure it based on ideas rather than on papers.
+3. If a standalone literature review section is necessary, structure it based on ideas rather than on papers.
 Also, be profesional when deciding which papers to cite and how to discuss the work.
-5. Writing a useful data section keeps readers engaged and can be valuable to others, even if they are studying completely different questions.

 ### General Professional Advice